kubernetes/kops/docs/cli/kops_toolbox_template.md

       --fail-on-missing          Fail on referencing unset variables in templates (default true) --format-yaml              Attempt to format the generated yaml content before output -h, --help                     help for template
-      --output string            Path to output file, otherwise defaults to stdout --set stringArray          Set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --out string               Path to output file, otherwise defaults to stdout --set stringArray          Set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-string stringArray   Set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --snippets strings         Path to directory containing snippets used for templating